Arkisto-Platform/arkisto-patterns/README.md

 ## How generate an OCFL

-Turn your ro-crates into an OCFL repositoruy to be used within ONI.
+Turn your ro-crates into an OCFL repository to be used within ONI.

 ## How to spin up an ONI